By Nathan Johnson

 Constructive economic theory must address matters ranging from the problems of everyday life to pressing international issues, shaped as they are by history, evolving over time.
 To this day much of human history develops blindly, without the purposeful control of the people who endure its repercussions.
 Transitioning from a defensive position of reacting to unfavorable socio-economic situations (such as monumental levels of inequality, impacts of global climate change, unrewarding corporate employment, etc.) to taking greater control over our lives and society ultimately requires nothing less than challenging and overcoming class relations.
 To have any chance of success, socialists must base their strategy on a principled understanding of class.
 Marxist economics exposes the roots of class and in the process provides a foundation for the political aspirations forming a socialist platform.
 In the simplest terms, this is the reasoning:

-3. Workers have an objective interest in ending exploitation and capitalists in perpetuating it.
+- Workers have an objective interest in ending exploitation and capitalists in perpetuating exploitation.

-Liberal and progressive politics are not striving to end class divisions, at best only attempting to make certain aspects less antagonistic.
-Apart from the socialist viewpoint, the existence of class is generally unrecognized, denied, downplayed, or even legitimized and lauded in the case of conservative and libertarian politics.
+Liberal and progressive politics do not strive to end class distinctions- at best they only attempt to make certain aspects less antagonistic.
+Apart from the socialist viewpoint, the centrality of class is generally unrecognized or denied.
+In mainstream discourse the concept of class is often imprecise and lacks substance (take for example political rhetoric paying lip service to an ill-defined middle class).
+On the rare occasions when the division of society into classes is openly acknowledged and considered, class is typically legitimized by conservative and libertarian politics which laud the role of the capitalist (invoking social Darwinism in one form or another, for instance).
 The insight Marxist economics provides by critiquing class relations enables socialists to set their sights on the difficult but necessary projects required to build a classless society.

 B. Economics and Social Relations

-Mainstream economics primarily focuses on technical problems (such as deriving supply and demand curves, marginal costs, and interest rates) and building models of how the economy would function if perfect competition prevailed, taking capitalist social relations for granted.
-In contrast, Marxist economics emphasizes the significance and malleability of social relations.
-To give one example, at the surface level money takes the form of coins, paper bills, and bank account balances.
-On a deeper level, money involves social relations leading people to accept these tokens, which in themselves are typically worthless, as means of payment which facilitate the exchange of goods and services.
+Mainstream economics primarily focuses on technical problems (such as deriving supply and demand curves, marginal costs, and interest rates) and building models of how the economy would function if “perfect competition” prevailed, taking capitalist social relations for granted.
+In contrast, Marxist economics emphasizes the importance and mutability of social relations.
+To give one example, on the surface level money takes the form of coins, paper bills, and bank account balances.
+On a deeper level, money involves social relations leading people to accept and venture after these tokens, which in themselves are typically worthless, insofar as they confer the power to control labor and wealth.
 Cash would not function as money in the absence of these social relations (for instance in cultures which may only practice barter).
 On the other hand, social relations in turn are mediated through material dealings (for instance capitalist commerce, which props up social stratification, is unthinkable without the use of money and the exchange of commodities).

-Mainstream economics considers capital to be the assets used by businesses or individuals for economic gain, including money, machinery, land, and even workers’ experience and skills in the guise of “human capital.”
-Marxist economics counters that the inputs of production are not automatically capital- they only function as such in the context of particular social relations (just as salt was used as currency under certain historical social relations but not under capitalism).
+Mainstream economics considers capital to be the assets used by businesses and individuals for economic gain, including money, machinery, land, and even workers’ experience and skills in the guise of “human capital.”
+Marxist economics counters that the items which serve as money, the inputs of production, and produced goods are not automatically capital- they only function as such in the context of particular social relations.
+Money is not always used as capital (for instance in pre-capitalist societies) and the physical properties of gold do not make it intrinsically valuable or explain why it functions as a form of money under capitalism.
+As the experience of post-capitalist economies has already shown, it is possible for the means of production and distribution to be used according to a different logic instead of being used as capital.
 Commodities being sold in a store are part of the firm’s capital, but once those same commodities are purchased and become household items they no longer function as capital.
-As the experience of post-capitalist economies has already shown, it is possible for means of production to be used according to a different logic instead of being used as capital.

 Mainstream economics idealizes competition and depicts perfect competition with these attributes:

-• Markets are automatically responsive to changes in supply and demand, such that production and distribution are instantaneous.
+- Markets are automatically responsive to changes in supply and demand, such that production and distribution take place instantaneously.

 Mainstream economics frequently portrays capitalists as small business entrepreneurs who succeed by the sweat of their brow, making breakthrough inventions and innovations for the good of humanity.
 This is essentially a myth.
 Being an entrepreneur, small business owner, and contributing to technological progress are not essential qualities of being a capitalist.
 The fundamental characteristic of the ruling class is ownership of capital to an extent that frees capitalists from needing to work.